This is the only healthy travel guide you’ll need for your visit to Pismo Beach, California!

 - California Fresh Market.
 555 5 Cities Dr, Pismo Beach, CA 93449.
 Grocery store.
 This locally-owned store is incredible!
 It has a fantastic selection of natural food products if you’re staying somewhere with a kitchen.
 The salad, juice, and hot bars are very limited, but you can find organic fruits and vegetables, along with a huge selection of other healthy options.

 - Giuseppe’s Cucina Italiana, 891 Price St, Pismo Beach, CA 93449.
 Italian food.
-Great for cocktails and dinner.
+Great for cocktails and dinner with lunch on the weekends only.
 Get there early because you’ll probably have to wait.
 Gluten-free options available.

 - Hapy Bistro.
 821 N Oak Park Blvd, Pismo Beach, CA 93449.
 Mediterranean food.
 Open for lunch and dinner.
 Ask for gluten-free options.
 I recommend the Dr. Marquis salad!
 Patio dining available.
 You won’t believe the great wine options (I don’t even drink, but I’m always impressed with the selection).